Home >> Doing Business in Taiwan >> Human Resource, Pension, and Housing in Taiwan

 Insurance unit(employer)t: Salary x insurance premium rate 4.69% x 60% x 1.61

-2. Labor Insurance premium ratio for employees of private companies is currently: Employer 70% Employee 20% Government 10% and the latest rate is presently fixed at 10.5% of the insured monthly salary.
+Ratio for employees of private companies: Employer 70% Employee 20% Government 10% and the latest rate is presently fixed at 10.5% of the insured monthly salary.

 Answer: